cl4cnam/gimp_cartoon_plugin/gimchat.md

-I'm on http://gimpchat.com as cli345
+This plugin is discussed on http://gimpchat.com at http://gimpchat.com/viewtopic.php?f=11&t=19335